 • Noticeable eye inflammation

 Eye screening does not substitute for an eye checkup.
 An eye checkup is more comprehensive and puts to use most if not all important diagnostic mechanisms into use, thereby giving better and reliable results.
+Acquire the Best prenatal vitamins for you and your baby’s health.

 Most regulations recommend annual eye checkups and should not exceed two years.
 Parents and caregivers should watch out for various signs and symptoms.